Back to Insights

 Conclusion: Clarity Enables Progress

-The core question is no longer whether your employees "know about AI."
-It's whether they can apply it confidently in their work today, and whether you have enough champions to scale innovation across the organization tomorrow.
+The question facing every leadership team today is no longer whether employees "know about AI."
+It is whether they can apply it confidently in their work right now, and whether the organization has built a sufficient base of champions to scale innovation across every function.

 AI literacy is basic awareness—understanding what AI is, when to use it, and how to stay within policy.
 AI fluency is confident application—using AI regularly for role-specific tasks with good judgment and consistent quality.
 AI mastery is innovation and teaching—discovering new use cases, helping others, and creating value that scales beyond individual productivity.